 by Skinny Ms.

-You walk into the gym or pass a runner in the neighborhood and they ALL have headphones in their ears – jamming!
-Studies show this is what gets us going and keeps us going through the plateau we hit while working out.
-Skinny Ms. has searched high and low to bring you great motivational workout hits regardless of the exercise your doing!
+You walk into the gym packed with fitness enthusiasts or pass a runner in the neighborhood, and they ALL have headphones in their ears – jamming!
+Studies show that music gets us going and keeps us going through the plateau we hit while working out.
+Skinny Ms. has searched high and low to bring you great motivational workout hits regardless of the exercise you’re doing!
 So, what are you waiting for?
 Let’s get started!

-Cardio workouts are fast-paced, which requires fast-paced music.
-Typical cardio workouts involve treadmills, elliptical trainers, or stair masters.
-Of course, your workout music choice is a matter of personal taste.
-You will obviously include your favorite songs, but the best choices should be anything that gets your heart rate up, and provide you with the motivation to keep going.
-Choose songs for your cardio workout that has at least 120 to 140 beats per minute.
+Cardio workouts are fast-paced, requiring fast-paced music.
+Typical cardio workouts involve treadmills, elliptical trainers, or stair-smasters.
+Include your favorite songs, and the best choices are tunes that get your heart rate up, and provide you with the motivation to keep going.
+Choose songs for your cardio workout that have at least 120 to 140 beats per minute.

 There are many different songs you can incorporate in your cardio workout with the right beats per minute.
 Some suggestions that will get your heart pumping and your hips moving are:

 Hips Don’t Lie – Shakira (BPM 130)

 I Will Survive – Gloria Gaynor (BPM 118)

 I Know You Want Me (Calle Ocho)– Pitbull (BPM 140)